ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 (3) safe-and-sustainable-by-design plastics, and (4) plant protein mixtures for sustainable food design, and the role that AI can play in this research.

-<a class="radius button small" href="{{ site.url }}{{https://hims.uva.nl/content/news/2023/10/four-projects-kick-start-the-artificial-intelligence-for-sustainable-molecules-and-materials-research-programme.html?origin=HRUrNZgrQ0uFunXh6izRAg}}">Learn More›</a>
+<a class="radius button small" href="https://hims.uva.nl/content/news/2023/10/four-projects-kick-start-the-artificial-intelligence-for-sustainable-molecules-and-materials-research-programme.html?origin=HRUrNZgrQ0uFunXh6izRAg">Learn More›</a>

 ____________________________________________________________________________________________________